All Products

 CREATE DATABASE paimon_db location 'oss://${oss-hdfs-bucket}/tpch_10G/paimon_tpch_10g/';

--- Switch to the created database.
+-- Switch to the database that you just created.

 use paimon_db;

--- Create a table and import data into the table.
+-- Create a table and import data.

 CREATE TABLE nation_paimon